Phase transitions and equilibrium measures in random matrix models: Local behavior at phase transitions in the polynomial external field

 \subsection{Singularity of type II: fusion of two cuts}

 We turn our attention to the critical transition when two intervals from $S_t$ collide and merge into a single interval.
-More precisely, we assume that at a time $t=T$ two simple zeros $a_{2s}$ and $a_{2s+1}$ of $A$ (simple zeros of $R_t$) coalesce.
+More precisely, we assume that at a time $t=T$, a real and double zero $b$ of $B$ belongs to the interior of the support $S_T$; by \cite[Theorem 1.3(iv)]{MR1744002}, this implies that at $t=T$, two simple zeros $a_{2s}$ and $a_{2s+1}$ of $A$ (simple zeros of $R_t$) coalesce.

 Again, we start by estimating the size of the gap between two merging cuts as a function of $t$.